 1. Understanding Your Industry’s Regulatory Landscape

 Understanding the regulatory environment in your industry is essential for regulatory compliance.
 This involves figuring out the most important laws and rules that are relevant to your industry and your particular firm.
-For instance, a manufacturing company could have to go by environmental standards, but a financial services company might have to abide by data protection regulations.
+For instance, a manufacturing company could have to go by environmental standards, but a financial services company might have to abide by data protection regulations such as DMA and DSA.
 It’s crucial to comprehend the parameters of each rule, including the consequences of breaking it.
 By doing this, you may organize your compliance activities into priority lists and make sure your resource allocation is efficient.

 Timothy Allen, Director at Corporate Investigation Consulting

 It’s time to create a compliance program once you have a solid grasp of the regulatory environment.
 Policies and practices for detecting, evaluating, and managing regulatory risks should be a part of this program.
 To ensure continuous compliance, it should also incorporate internal controls, frequent training for personnel, and auditing methods.
 To ensure that everyone is on board with the program and understands their role in maintaining compliance, it is crucial to consult key stakeholders from across the firm when designing a compliance program.